May 13th, 2018

 “- An application will not mess with the configuration of another app (that’s solving the problem of virtualenv, rvm and apt incompatibilities).”

 Right, so that is why I wrote “Why would anyone choose Docker over fat binaries?“.
-Rather than use Ruby or Python, and rely on the underlying operating system, why not use an uber binary that has no outside dependencies?
+Rather than use Ruby or Python, and rely on the path and variables of the underlying server, or operating system, why not use an uber binary that has no outside dependencies?
+Why not keep it clean and simple and isolated?

 Let’s consider the counter-argument first.
 Ryan Tomayko wrote I Love Unicorn Because It’s Unix in 2009,